hasura/graphql-engine/console/README.md

 npm run dev
 ```

-### Testing
+### Check the running console

 Visit [http://localhost:3000](http://localhost:3000) to confirm the setup.

 ![Testing Development Server](../assets/console-readme-assets/test-dev-setup.jpg)

+### Make changes to code

+Make changes to the code and the console will reload automatically to reflect the new changes.
+Keep iterating.
+When adding a new feature, it is recommended to add corresponding tests too.

+Tests are written using [Cypress](https://www.cypress.io/).

 #### Run Tests

 - Run tests: `npm run cypress`
 - Write your tests in the `cypress` directory, integration.

-## How it works

-Hasura console is a react application bundled with webpack and the state is managed using redux.

-### Release Process
+### Submitting a pull request

-- All the development work need to happen in your own fork of the graphql-engine.
+- All the development work happens in your own fork of the graphql-engine.
-- Make sure your commit messages meet the [guidelines](../CONTRIBUTING.md).
+- Make sure your commit messages meet the [guidelines](../CONTRIBUTING.md#commit-messages).
-- Once the desired feature/bug is added/fixed, raise a pull request to the hasura/graphql-engine.
+- Once the changes are done, create a pull request.
 - CI configured for PR will run the test suite.
-- Once everything goes well it will generate a preview heroku app.
+- Once everything goes well, it will generate a preview heroku app.
-- The source code and the preview app will be reviewed by maintainers and merged.
+- The source code and the preview app will be reviewed by maintainers.

 <!-- prettier-ignore-end -->